-This page explains some of the patented design principles behind all our portable gantry cranes.
-Learn why they are robust, enduring, and easy to assemble and disassemble.
-Learn why we have more gantries still in use than any other manufacturer.
+Learn about the patented design principles behind all our portable gantry cranes.
+Learn why we have a reputation for robust, enduring, and easy to assemble and disassemble cranes.

 First and foremost, the “pinned at both ends” design minimizes stresses borne by the support member.
 From classical stress analysis theory, loads are transmitted along the leg structure.
 Torsional or off-angle loads are reduced because of the four-bar link design, as shown below.
 This linkage is the heart of the Wallace patented self-aligning beam.